What Happens After a Car Accident Without Insurance in Los Angeles?

 Driving a Car That Isn’t Yours

-In California, the driver is responsible for ensuring he or she has proof of insurance.
+Whether you are commuting on the 405 or driving locally in Los Angeles, the driver is always responsible for ensuring they have proof of insurance.
 The person who owns the vehicle is usually the one who takes out the insurance policy.
 However, even if you borrow a friend’s car, if there is no proof of insurance and you get pulled over or are involved in an accident, you can still face prosecution.
 This means drivers should:

 • Ask where the proof of insurance is before borrowing a car